UC-Davis-molecular-computing/scadnano/README.md

   Regardless of the current select mode, it is always possible to select helices in the side view.
 Pressing delete will delete those helices.
 You can also delete a helix by clicking on the helix in the side view while in pencil mode (see below).

 * **(r)ope select:**
   This is similar to select mode, but it allows one to draw a general polygon (a "rope"), rather than just a rectangle.
 The interpretation of Shift and Ctrl are similar (Shift means add all items inside the polygon to the selected items; Ctrl means toggle them).
 First, press and hold either Shift or Ctrl.
-Then click several points to define a polygon.
+While holding down the Shift or Ctrl key, click several points to define a polygon.

   ![](images/screenshot-polygon.png)

-  Two polygons are shown: a darker *n*-gon defined by the *n* points that have been clicked so far (the triangle below), and a larger (*n*+1)-gon showing what the new polygon would be if another click happens.
+  Two polygons are shown: a darker *n*-gon defined by the *n* points that have been clicked so far (the triangle below), and an (*n*+1)-gon showing what the new polygon would be if another click happens.
+(In this example the (*n*+1)-gon is larger, but it can be smaller, for instance if the mouse cursor were between the triangle's hypotenuse and its lower-left vertex.)
 The polygon must be *non-self-intersecting*: no two edges of the polygon can cross each other.
 If the mouse cursor is at a point that would make the polygon self-intersecting, then it is drawn in red, and clicking will have no effect:

   ![](images/screenshot-polygon-illegal.png)

-  Lifting up on the Shift/Ctrl key will select items within the smaller polygon.
+  Lifting up on the Shift or Ctrl key will select items within the *n*-gon (the darker polygon).

   You can also select individual objects by clicking them while in rope select mode.
 However, Shift/Ctrl+clicking multiple items is awkward in rope select mode, since it will start drawing a polygon.
 So it is suggested to use select mode to select many items by clicking individually on each of them while holding the Shift key.